 Some other websites advise fixing a warped record by putting it between two large sheets of glass and putting it in the oven, but attention has to be stressed here.

 Be careful that you don’t ever leave your record too long or at too hot of a temperature.

 Too much heat on your records could introduce groove distortion; it might give the appearance of a flatter record, all the while masking the reality of a record that is even more damaged than before you tried to flatten it.

 If you are interested in learning more about how to fix your warped records you can read another article that I wrote about it by clicking here.

 How much wobble you are comfortable with on your player is ultimately a personal decision.
 Most record players will have some wobble in them but it shouldn’t be so much that your record skips or has other issues playing.

-Some people try to get their player to have no wobble at all but for most players there will always be a slight variance.
+Some people try to get their players to have no wobble at all but for most record players, there will always be a slight variance.
 Even if you are able to perfectly level your platter there are many records that are slightly thicker on one side than the other so they will cause your turntable to wobble as well.